swiftlang/swift-evolution/proposals/0405-string-validating-initializers.md

   ///     print(invalid)
   ///     // Prints "nil"
   ///
-  /// - Parameters
+  /// - Parameters:
   ///   - codeUnits: A sequence of code units that encode a `String`
   ///   - encoding: A conformer to `Unicode.Encoding` to be used
   ///               to decode `codeUnits`.
   @inlinable
   public init?<Encoding>(
     validating codeUnits: some Sequence<Encoding.CodeUnit>,
-    as: Encoding.Type
+    as encoding: Encoding.Type
   ) where Encoding: Unicode.Encoding

-  /// Create a new `String` by copying and validating the sequence of
+  /// Creates a new `String` by copying and validating the sequence of
   /// `Int8` passed in, according to the specified encoding.
   ///
   /// This initializer does not try to repair ill-formed code unit sequences.